LasyaVeldurti/data-analysis-ecommerce-dashboard/README.md

 # Sales Dashboard (Power BI)

 ## Overview
-This project analyzes sales performance across regions and products.
+This project analyzes the products purchase rate across an ecommerce platform.

 ## Tools Used
 - Power BI
 - Excel

 ## Key Insights
-- West region generated highest revenue
+- The purchsed rate is low compared to the number of clicks.
-- Product B has highest profit margin
+- Single product purchases are more preferred.

 ## Features
 - Interactive filters